malasiaa/Lisbon_RealState_Analysis/README.md

 # Lisbon_RealState_Analysis

-This project had the objective of analyzing the real estate market in Lisbon in May 2023.
+This project had the objective of analyzing the real estate market in Lisbon (May 2023).
 To accomplish this goal, data was extracted from three distinct buy/sell platforms in Portugal, employing various approaches to address specific challenges.
 The data retrieval process utilized the Chromedriver and Requests libraries, while Beautiful Soup was employed for parsing HTML.